Sarah-C/M5Stack_Atom_TM1637_Clock/README.md

 A simple TM1637 of a 12/24 hour clock with seconds display.

 It uses a simple delay() to keep time, so it's not all that accurate - but shows a few tricks with the TM1637 clock display, like creating a few new characters to display, and clearing only portions of the display.
 Interestingly the flashing : symbol is the same as the "decimal point" of other displays - in that it's lumped in with the digit directly to its left.
-In this case the flag is bit bit 7 on the second character along.
+In this case the flag is bit 7 on the second character along.

 It can be run on pritty much any M5Stack device, just by changing the include at the top.